Vladifidchuk18/SusMail/README.md

 > generate_powershell <listener_name>

-Now copy the first IEX and run it from machine that has access to your gmail account
+*Now copy the first IEX and run it from machine that has access to your gmail account

-> (after connection established): interact 1
+> (after connection established):
+> interact 1
-And you will able to run os PS commands
+* And you will able to run os PS commands

 # Credits
-based on Octopus Project, thanks for mhaskar * [J005](https://github.com/iomoath)
+based on Octopus Project, thanks for * [mhaskar](https://github.com/mhaskar/Octopus)